ChainSafe/game-docs-v2/docs/v2.5/15_lootboxes.md

 :::info

 This page will walk you through our newest feature, lootboxes.
-It's a pretty cool concept!.
+It's a nifty little way to offer in game sales of items with a sense of randomness.

 :::

 Lootboxes are a great way to offer your users NFTs, tokens & variety of other things in a gamified way.
+Many things from cosmetics to in game items can be offered with a sense of randomness to help facilitate anticipation and hopefully a fun way to bring developers some much needed revenue.

 ## Solidity Contracts
 The repo for the lootbox contracts can be found [here](https://github.com/ChainSafe/vrf-lootbox-contracts)

 ![](v2Assets/RepoLootbox.png)

-## Explaining Lootboxes Via Our Marketplace
+## Explaining The Lootbox Dashboard
 There is a great video [here](https://www.loom.com/share/e06bd85195f546db9d8311b7654257f0?sid=8b8b9fbb-6bbb-4c2a-bf1f-909f07c64896) Explaining how lootbox functionality works via our marketplace.

-# Lootbox Dashboard

 ## Addons Area
 This addons area will be used to grant you access to all of our new features as we implements them.
 Upon entering you'll see an option to connect a wallet.
 You'll then be displayed with any lootbox you already have and presented with the option to create a new one.